material-motion/material-motion/specifications/expressions.md

       })
     }

-Note the use of the self.chain method.
-This internal method creates a new immutable TweenTerm instance with a reference to the current instance and the provided function.

 The above implementation allows the engineer to **chain** modifications.
 Expressions can now be stored and extended without affecting previous instances.

     fadeIn = Tween().fadeIn()